 - Urban Agriculture: Volunteer on a local Parisian farm for first hand experience in sustainable food sourcing in an urban setting.

 Students will also choose two of the following possible Electives (3 credit each)

 .
-Course descriptions can be found on the program website:
+Course offerings vary by semester and course descriptions can be found on the program website:

 - Reality & Representations of French Islam - Fall (taught in French)

 - Cultural History of Paris - Fall (taught in French)